Code-Institute-Submissions/delish-tv/README.md

 ### Search bar Functionality
 Currently, users are able to search based on the series that a restaurant is featured in or its country.
 We would like to be able to offer users more choice in how they search.
 In the future, we would like to add a search bar, which will enable users to search by restaurant name, its city, its country, or the series that it features in.
 This search bar will suggest searches based on the user's input or, if no matches are found, will offer suggestions, including a restaurant, a city, a country, or a series.

+### Embedded YouTube Trailers
+While we tested embedding YouTube trailers in a hidden iframe that displayed when a user clicked on the More Info button in the spotlight panel, since replaced by the Trailer button, we found that it resulted in errors and slowed down the performance of the site.
+For the next release, we would have time to utilise the YouTube API in order to display trailers for the featured series in a more streamlined way than embedded iframes.

 ## Technology Used

 [HTML](https://en.wikipedia.org/wiki/HTML) & [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) programming languages - For the basic site structure and design elements.